 Vitruvius, De Architectura (V.2.1)

-A coin issue of AD 28 shows the Senate house originally as having a colonnaded porch (one still can see where it was fitted to sockets below the three large windows) with a statue of Victory crowning the pediment and two other acroteria at the corners, each holding a sceptor or spear and patera (libation bowl).
+A coin issue of AD 28 shows the Senate House as having a chalcidicum or colonnaded porch raised on a high podium in front (one still can see in the photograph where it was fitted to sockets beneath the windows) with a statue of Victory crowning the pediment and two acroteria at the corners: figures holding a scepter or spear and extending a patera (libation bowl).

 Following the prescription of Vitruvius, the height of the Curia is half the sum of its length and width, the ratio which he deemed correct for proper acoustics.

-Although the walls now are bare, the marble floor is a beautiful example of opus sectile, in which pieces of colored stone are fitted together in figured patterns or geometric shapes.
-Just visible on the steps to the sides are two large marble reliefs (anaglyphs) or parapets (plutei) which were found in the Forum and may have decorated the Rostra as a balustrade.
+The marble floor is a beautiful example of opus sectile, in which pieces of colored stone are fitted together in figured patterns or geometric shapes.
+Just visible on the steps to the sides in the photograph are two large marble reliefs (anaglyphs) or parapets (plutei) which were found in the Forum and may have decorated the Rostra as a balustrade.
 The porphyry statue in the background was found behind the Curia and is thought to belong to a monument honoring Trajan.
+The Senate floor now is used as a venue for temporary exhibits and no longer so bare.

-Reference: Vitruvius: Ten Books on Architecture (2001) translated and edited by Ingrid D. Rowland and Thomas Noble Howe.
-The drawing comes from Rome: An Oxford Archaological Guide (1998) by Amanda Claridge.
+References: Vitruvius: Ten Books on Architecture (2001) translated and edited by Ingrid D. Rowland and Thomas Noble Howe.
+The line drawing has been taken from Rome: An Oxford Archaeological Guide (1998) by Amanda Claridge.